Objects

 Gertrude Nkrumah & Christin Winter & ISB_Team

-Fante Fertility Figure, anonymous artist, early 20th century, wood, height: 27,5 cm, origin: Fante, Ghana; exhibited at Museum Fünf Kontinente, Munich/Germany.
+Anonymous artist.
+Fante Fertility Figure.
+Early 20th century, Wood.
+27,5 cm.
+Museum Fünf Kontinente.
 Figure 2 (black and white): front and back side.
 Figure 3 & 4: Presentation at Museum Fünf Kontinente. © Museum Fünf Kontinente

 Perspectives on an Akuaba Doll at the Museum Fünf Kontinente